ronalchn/strong_presenter/README.md

 ```

 Here, we use filter to check which of the columns are visible, just like `presents` does.
 It returns an
-array of only the visible columns, and `to_labels` is a method added to the array to allow conversion to label form.
+array of only the visible columns, and we use our `fields` hash to label it.

 This also allows mass presentation based on GET parameter input, for example: